FriendsOfREDAXO/quick_navigation/README.md

 The Quick Navigation provides a category quick selection with a filter field and lists of the last edited articles and media (last modified).

-In live filter you can filter by categories, authors or yrewrite domains.
+In live filter you can filter by categories, Ids and yrewrite domains.
 For example, if one enters a domain, a tree of the respective domain is quickly displayed.

 Favorite categories can be maintained individually by the editors in the AddOn settings.
-The favorites list only appears when favorites have been selected.
-New articles can be created directly via the (+) symbol next to the category.
+New articles or categories can be created directly via the (+) symbol next to the category link.

 Quick Navigation incorporates functions of other AddOns as well, provided they have been installed and activated.
-Current: YForm, Watson
+Current included support: YForm, Watson

 The Quick Navigation is accessible via the access key **m**.